freealise/freealise/AudioNoise.md

 B"H
-if it is part of LF then it's legal,
+it is part of LF for events

-otherwise Islamic in a bad way
+code commentary in ASCII pics

 "I have an idea, I just don't know what it is!"